fz1nfx/floor_light/README.md

     -arkhipenko/TaskScheduler@^3.7.0 - TaskScheduler by Anatoli Arkhipenko \
     - blynkkk/Blynk@^1.3.2 - Blynk by Volodymyr Shymanskyy \
 ![alt text](screenshots/image-23.png) - ini file

+The file esp32.jpg provides a visual overview of where the individual cables are to be connected.